echeran/smile-of-murugan/webbook/chapter03.md

 commentaries of the 14th Century.
 Later, a great number of miscellaneous lesser commentaries were written, and those of them that are available form a literature in themselves.
-Taking as an instance, again, the stanzas in Puṟam, an ancient anonymous commentary is available up to stanza No. 266 of this collection;
+Taking as an instance, again, the stanzas in *Puṟam*, an ancient anonymous commentary is available up to stanza No. 266 of this collection;
 apart from that, there exists a modern super-commentary by Auvai
 S. Doraiswami Pillai to the whole anthology.

 6. Finally, beginning with late 19th Cent., the early poetry was being published in many editions of different kind and quality.
-Thus e.g. the anthology *Paṟanāṉūṟu* was published in 1894 by the great U. V. Swaminatha Aiyar in what is an approximation to a critical edition.
+Thus e.g. the anthology *Puṟanāṉūṟu* was published in 1894 by the great U. V. Swaminatha Aiyar in what is an approximation to a critical edition.